What is Achilles tendinitis?

 However, the pain shouldn’t be severe, and the level of pain should quickly return to that experienced before performing the activity.
 Pain should not increase from day to day either.
 The exercise ‘Heel lifts with bended knees’ is great for improving stability and can be found in the training examples below.

-Use the Injurymap diagnosis tool to find out if you are ready to treat your Achilles tendon pain with rehabilitative exercises.
+Use the Injurymap screening tool to find out if you are ready to treat your Achilles tendon pain with rehabilitative exercises.

 Stretching the leg muscles and the Achilles tendon is a core part of treating inflammation in the Achilles tendon.
 Stretches can be performed while standing on a staircase with your heels extending out over the stairstep.